Home of Story Kettle

 ordinary pages – Generally there are two types of pages (95% are content and 5% index) and these are grouped into collections such as Treacle and OTTer.

 a collection contain stories in content pages and index pages linking to those content pages.
 A simple collection, eg. Shorts, has content pages and one index page in one directory; although Frau Alpert is all over the place.
 A big collection, eg. offcuts, has (more) content pages in several directories and several index pages.
-Every collection has its own colour scheme(s).
+Every collection should have its own colour scheme(s).

 special pages – There are a small number of special index pages which are often updated:

-home page – The very important home page links to all other index pages.
+home page – The very important home page links to most other index pages.
 It links to some content pages, such as the newest, “story of the moment”, the first story in a multi-part, extracts etc. It contains a picture and snippets of stories as teasers.
 The top part “above the fold” should be as attractive as possible.

 about this site contains general information about the website, eg. copyright and the Privacy Policy.
 There is also an about you page.